dprint/dprint/docs/overview.md

 ### Infos

 These objects are invisible in the output.
-They may be placed into the IR and, when resolved by the printer, report the following information about where the info ended up at:
+They may be placed into the IR and when resolved by the printer, report the following information about where the info ended up at:

 * `lineNumber`
 * `columnNumber`